DeanoC/tangcore/doc/dev.md

 Debug connection:
 * We use the Sipeed RV-debugger dongle to connect the FPGA to PC.
 * The FPGA SOM debug port has the following pinout (from top to bottom): GND, BL616_RX, BL616_TX, TDI, TCK, TDO, TMS, 5V0.
 We connect the TDI, TCK, TDO, TMS pins to the RV-debugger.
-The RX/TX UART pins are not used for debugging, as they are already used for internal communication between the BL616 and the FPGA.
+BL616_TX carries commands from BL616 to FPGA, including rom data, overlay display updates and etc. BL616_RX carries responses from FPGA back to BL616, including joypad updates.
+The protocol is described below.
+The current baud rate is 2000000 bps.
+I have a python script decoding these messages for debugging.

 ## Developing a core